About arc42

 3. Context and Scope

-The YOVI_0 system (Game Y at UniOvi) is a distributed gaming platform designed to provide a competitive environment for both human players and automated agents.
+Our Game Y system is a distributed gaming platform designed to provide a competitive environment for both human players and automated agents.
 The system’s primary boundary lies between the user-facing web interface and the high-performance game logic engine implemented in Rust.

 3.1.
 Business Context

-The business context defines how YOVI_0 interacts with external entities.
+The business context defines how YOVI interacts with external entities.
 The system acts as a standardized provider for both human players and third-party bots, ensuring interoperability through the YEN notation.

 context diagram